1958823432/git-demo/README.md

 # git-demo
 gitCourseStudy

-first change to be commited: for myself
+first change to be commited: for myself, not for others